tamistyping/WeekFiveTeamProject/README.md

 }

 # API Key
 in order to create, update or delete any entity from the database, key validation is required.
+Keys can be generated on api/keys/generate.
+Note this is a secure endpoint and will need an initial key set up in order to generate more.